 I am so appalled by a People magazine brief I read online about this Michigan mother who tried to kill her autistic 14-year-old.
 I can’t not comment on this.

 I can imagine, to a degree, what it’s like to parent a differently abled child; as my mother has been an educator and administrator in the special ed sector for nearly three decades.
 She worked with kids who were emotionally disturbed, had mental retardation, and autism.
 I have grown up being exposed to, and fairly well educated on, their issues and limitations, as well as the strategies and successes; and participated in different activities with and for autistic children and young adults.
+On several occasions, particular students that struck a chord with her would be brought into our home and included in family activities.

 My mom’s stories about some of the pitiful families these kids come from turn your stomach and break your heart.
 These children are not disposable, not a single one of them, no matter how impaired or volatile.
 People with patience can achieve results that will leave the kid feeling capable and valuable.